rown89/calcio_hero_kaios/README.md

 # calcio_hero_kaios

+A mini soccer app write in React for the new operating system Kaios.

-rapidapi keys are no longer valid :)
+rapidapi keys in this repo are no longer valid :)